-Leaving home and having the best time of your life for three or more years comes at a price.
+Leaving home and having the best time of your life for three or more years comes at a price, which is why it's important to learn how to budget as a student.

-If you don't set yourself a budget you will soon see your savings dwindle away and your debts start to pile up.
+Be it creating a weekly student food budget, or student budget spreadsheet for nights out, if you don't set yourself a student budget you will soon see your savings dwindle away and your debts start to pile up.

 Our checklist includes all the costs you could face during your studies, with some handy links so you can work out how much you need to budget for each.